-- Teachers may elect to give students an extension of time or make an estimate of their final grade, based on the teacher's professional judgment, with the approval of the Year Level Coordinator - Teachers may give the student another task to complete, with the approval of the Year Level Coordinator
+- Teachers may elect to give students an extension of time or make an estimate of their final grade, based on the work that the student has already completed, with the approval of the Year Level Coordinator. - Teachers may give the student another task to complete, with the approval of the Year Level Coordinator.

-• When the absence is known in advance, the student must complete an Application for Special Provision form to have the absence approved and alternative arrangements made, with the approval of the Year Level Coordinator
+When the absence is known in advance, the student must complete an Application to Reschedule a SAC form to have the absence approved and alternative arrangements will be made by the Year Level Coordinator.